-HSBC: This Policy applies to HSBC Holdings plc and its subsidiary undertakings except for HSBC Bank Canada and its subsidiary undertakings3.
+HSBC: This Policy applies to HSBC Holdings plc and its subsidiary undertakings.

 Client(s): This Policy applies to clients that are corporate entities (including state-owned enterprises) or trusts that own, control or operate energy assets.

 If an existing or prospective client is part of a wider group, HSBC will take into consideration the activities of the client group and apply this Policy to the extent appropriate in light of the organisational structure and governance of the client group.